 Click HERE to download Blair Castle’s Access Statement.

 Click HERE to download the Access Statement for Blair Castle’s Gardens and Grounds.

-Along with English, tours are available (by arrangement) in some other key languages.
-Room notes are provided in eight languages and guide books in English can be purchased for £4.95 per copy.
+For the 2021 season room notes will be provided in English, and guide books in English can be purchased for £4.95 per copy.

 Bus services are available from Inverness, Glasgow and Edinburgh.
 Local bus services from Pitlochry and The House of Bruar drop off on our forecourt, timetables can be found here.

 If you are visiting us by car then please find directions below, the Castle is marked on the brown tourist signs along the A9 however more detailed directions are below.
 For Satellite Navigation systems please enter the postcode PH18 5TL.

 Travelling from Perth heading north: